chromomons/surf-pde/README.md

 More concretely,
 - `meshing.py`: tools for mesh generation and refinement, intended to be called from testers, and not solvers.
+- `utils.py`: provides utility functions for both solvers and testers.
 - `math2py.py`: converts Wolfram Mathematica symbolic expressions to python expressions.
 - `laplace_solvers.py`: contains fixed-surface Poisson and diffusion solvers.
 - `moving_surface_diffusion.py`: contains evolving-surface diffusion solver.